Menus and Settings

 • Swipe right from any settings screen to go back to the menu.

-• Tap or press the encoder button to activate the focused item — this toggles a switch, enters edit mode on a slider, cycles an option, or navigates to a sub-screen.
+• Tap or press the encoder button to activate the focused item.
+This toggles a switch, enters edit mode on a slider, cycles an option, or navigates to a sub-screen.

 • A scroll indicator arc on the right edge shows your position in long lists.